google/copybara/docs/reference.md

 <a id="folder.destination" aria-hidden="true"></a>
 ## folder.destination

-A folder destination is a destination that puts the output in a folder
+A folder destination is a destination that puts the output in a folder.
+It can be used both for testing or real production migrations.Given that folder destination does not support a lot of the features of real VCS, there are some limitations on how to use it:<ul><li>It requires passing a ref as an argument, as there is no way of calculating previous migrated changes.
+Alternatively, --last-rev can be used, which could migrate N changes.<li>Most likely, the workflow should use 'SQUASH' mode, as history is not supported.<li>If 'ITERATIVE' mode is used, a new temp directory will be created for each change migrated.</ul>

 `destination folder.destination()`